ThomBurt/18-Social-Network-API-ThomBurt-NOSQL/README.md

 ## Screencastify video
 https://drive.google.com/file/d/1hqQCYHp-TnPOKueGtTWZvcms9Xo_JzXs/view

+## Description
+In this challenge we were given the task to create an API for a social media like product, where a user can leave thoughts and reactions.

+We used MongoDB and mongoose to create the NOSQL database, and as always I used nodemon extremely heavily while I was working on the API connections, as I was playing around with different code.

 ## User Story
 AS A social media startup
 I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data

 ## Acceptance Criteria
 GIVEN a social network API